tc39/proposal-function-memo/README.md

 # Function.prototype.memo for JavaScript
 ECMAScript Stage-0 Proposal.

-J. S. Choi, 2022.
+Champions: Hemanth HM; J. S. Choi.

 ## Rationale
 [Function memoization][] is a common technique that caches the results of